boldingd/EclipsePhaseContent/Characters.md

 >
 > **Plasmage**: I can tell you with confidence that you shouldn't believe everything you read in a proxy's bio.
 >
-> **Gunslinger\#MONOLITH**: Modern or old?
+> **Gunslinger\#MONOLITH**: \@Padre Modern or old?
 >
 > **Padre**: Column A, column B.
-> I got a disorganized crash-course when I spent a year doing research in Mosul.
+> I got a disorganized crash-course when I spent a year in Mosul researching for a book.
-> And I'd like to point out that I never said I was *good* at Aramaic.
+> And I'd like to point out that I never said I was *good* at it.

 The **Padre** is a proxy operating primarily out of the Jovian Republic.
 He typically does not directly coordinate operations; he is mainly involved in gathering intelligence from within the Republic, and providing resources and support to teams that need to operate in Jovian space.

-While the Padre leans conservative (unsurprisingly), he is known for his moderate temperament, for his cosmopolitan outlook, and for his moderate political stance (in terms of Firewall's internal politics).
+While the Padre leans conservative (unsurprisingly), he is known for his moderate temperament, cosmopolitan outlook, and moderate stance on  Firewall's internal politics.
 Notably, he is one of few solid Conservatives who still commands trust and respect in Pragmatist circles, and so he is an important peacemaker and trusted broker within the organization.

 It is widely held that the Padre's name is literal — that he is in fact a priest or minister in some religious organization in the Jovian Republic.
 The common theory is that he isn't Catholic — while Catholicism is far and away the majority religion of the Jovian Republic, it is neither the sole nor official religion there.
 There are also communities from several other Christian denominations, of various Muslim and Jewish sects, and of non-Abrahamic religions.

-In any case, one vital service the Padre provides is access to the subtle, unofficial chain of religious leaders and movements operating in the solar system — most prominently in the Jovian Republic, in the Muslim communities of Mars, and the Buddhist and Taoist communities on Luna.
+In any case, another vital service the Padre provides is access to the subtle, unofficial chain of religious leaders and movements operating in the solar system — most prominently in the Jovian Republic, in the Muslim communities of Mars, and the Buddhist and Taoist communities on Luna.
 (Some informally refer to this as "religion-net".)

-> **anarcat**: Doesn't the fact that a bunch of wildly different religions all clustered into a peer-group kind of make them fungible in a way that suggests they're not real?
+> **anarcat**: Doesn't the fact that a bunch of wildly different religions all clustered into a peer-group kind of suggest that they're fungible in a way that suggests they're not real?
 >
 > **Gunslinger#MONOLITH**: Fuck, I thought Richard Dawkins was dead.
 >
 > **Bauble**: You just don't have a filter at all, do you?
 >
+> **Plasmage**: Which one of them?
+>
+> **Bauble**: Either of them.
+>
-> **anarcat**: The Padre knows I'm not taking a swipe.
+> **anarcat**: The Padre knows I'm not serious.
-> Well, not much of one.

 ### BerkeleyMew